 In addition to being one of the most effective air purification methods, UV lights are also one of the most convenient, discreet and economical choices for improving indoor air quality.
 Individuals with allergies to pollen, dust and other larger particulate matter should consider installing a UV system in addition to another type of air purification that removes particulate matter, such as an electronic air cleaner or HEPA filter.

-For help choosing and installing a UV purification system in the Cleveland area, contact the friendly experts at Stack Heating and Cooling.
+For help choosing and installing a UV purification system in the Cleveland area, contact the friendly experts at Stack Heating, Cooling, Plumbing and Electric.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about UV lights and other HVAC topics, download our free Home Comfort Resource guide.